semagnum/shot-matcher-2-79/README.md

 # Blender Color Matching Addon

-All the controls for this addon can be found in the UV editor window.
+The purpose of this addon is to speed up the compositing workflow with color matching analysis and calculating.
+This can then be implemented into the compositor.
+All the controls for this addon can be found in the UV editor window on the right shelf (click "n" if the shelf isn't visible).

 # Calculate Picture
 This simply takes the white, midtone, and black RGB values for the selected image.
 It's a good start, but keep in mind that heavily saturated colors can throw off the calculation.
 For example, if the image's black pixels are RGB(0.1, 0.1, 0.1), but there's a heavily saturated red pixel with a RGB(0.99, 0.01, 0.01), the calculated min color will be RGB (0.1, 0.01, 0.01), which technically isn't the black value.
 That's where the color picker comes in.